Stillpoint-Software/hyperbee.migrations/README.md

 ```
 #### Preventing simultaneous migrations

-By default, Hyperbee Migrations prevents parallel migration.
-If you have 2 instances of your app running, and
+By default, Hyperbee Migrations prevents parallel migration runner execution.
+If you have 2 instances of your
-both try to run migrations, Hyperbee Migrations will prevent the second instance from running migrations and
+app running, and both try to run migrations, Hyperbee Migrations will prevent the second instance from running
-will log a warning.
+migrations and will log a warning.

 Hyperbee Migrations accomplishes this by using a distributed lock at the database layer.
 The default
 implementation uses a timeout and an auto-renewal interval to prevent orphaned locks.